mac799l/drone-swarm-simulation/README.md

 ### DroneKit

-The Dronekit code provided creates a drone class various simple commands that can be called on the drone object.
+The Dronekit code provided creates a drone class with various simple commands that can be called on the drone object.
 The default main function simply makes the drone fly Northeast, then Northwest, and finally returns to the home location of the drone (saved as the takeoff location) and lands.

 ## Multiple Drones
 > Note: this section is a modified version of the guide found [here](https://github.com/monemati/multiuav-gazebo-simulation).